sparker888/wri-case-study/src/app/docs/ongoing-support/page.md

     description: Ensuring continuous and streamlined support for event management and website maintenance.
 ---

-In my role at Wheel Rail Seminars, I am dedicated to providing continuous improvements and support as necessary.
-Regularly adding content and functionality to the website is an integral part of my responsibilities, and I will persist in assisting WRS in these endeavors.
-I anticipate that maintaining the WRI website will require minimal, yet crucial, effort.
-Specifically, we need to strategize our actions following the replication of our website template for future WRI events.
+In my role at Wheel Rail Seminars, I am dedicated to providing continuous improvements and support as WRI splits from one conference into two.
+For years the conference has included speakers and attendees from both heavy haul and rail transit segments of the industry.
+In doing so, the company has [recently announced](https://wheel-rail-seminars.com) the locations for what will now be known as WRI 2025 HH and WRI 2025 RT for the Heavy Haul conference in Kansas City in June and the Rail Transit conference in Kansas City in the Fall.

 ---